SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    \<#type name#>.<#property names#>

-The *property names* must be a reference to a property that is available in the Objective-C runtime.
+The *property names* must be a reference to a property.
 At compile time, the key-path expression is replaced by a ``KeyPath`` value.
 Key paths can be used to access properties